nytimes/kyt/README.md

 ## Installation

-1. create a repo with a package.json file
+1. Create a repo with a package.json file
 2. `npm install --save git@github.com:nytm/wf-kyt.git`
 3. `node_modules/.bin/kyt setup` - This will set up your project to use the default starter-kyt.
 If you are integrating kyt into an existing project you can skip this step.
 Learn more about [setup](/cli).